 - Award from the Consulate General of Mexico

 - Selected as "Civic Pride" by Glendale News Press

-Nelson has been featured on BBC World News, CBS, NBC, ABC, FOX, BuzzFeed, Hallmark Channel, KCAL9, France24, MegaTV, Univision, Telemundo, and in various newspaper articles teaching self defense classes for women and girls.
+Nelson has been featured on BBC World News, Good Morning America, BuzzFeed, CBS, NBC, ABC, FOX, Hallmark Channel, KCAL9, France24, MegaTV, Univision, Telemundo, and in various newspaper articles teaching self defense classes for women and girls.
 He has also been featured on E!
 Entertainment teaching self-defense for Kim Kardashian and her sisters on "Keeping up with the Kardashians" TV Show.